 The Voacanga Africana tree is a plant in itself and has many alkaloids.

-Ibogaine is one of its known compounds but there are other vital compounds found in the tree that are not yet known to us, so it doesn’t mean that if you take ibogaine (from another source), you’re taking Voacanga African roots.
+Ibogaine is one of its known compounds, but other vital compounds are found in the tree that are not yet known to us, so it doesn’t mean that if you take ibogaine (from another source), you’re taking Voacanga African roots.

 Yes, we know that iboga root bark contains nicotine and ashwagandha root contains ephedrine;